ag-grid/ag-grid/community-modules/vue/CONTRIBUTING.md

 If you're using the Enterprise version of AG Grid (ag-grid-enterprise), then you should use our [Support Portal](https://ag-grid.zendesk.com/) - you'll get a much quicker response there.
 Please contact accounts@ag-grid.com for access.

-To save your and our time we will be systematically closing all the issues that are requests for general support (for AG Grid Free) and redirecting people to StackOverflow.
+To save your and our time we will be systematically closing all the issues that are requests for general support (for AG Grid Community) and redirecting people to StackOverflow.

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by